carloszimm/gh-mining-msr22/README.md

 # Github Mining
-Github mining scripts used for the paper:
+Github mining scripts used for the following paper during the 19th International Conference on Mining Software Repositories (MSR '22):
 > Mining the Usage of Reactive Programming APIs: A Mining Study on GitHub and Stack Overflow.

 ## Data